Discover how an Interdisciplinary Minor in Asian and Asian American Studies can change your world!

 Follow AAASI on Twitter

-An interview conducted by Jason O. Chang, director of the Asian and Asian American Studies Institute, with Ryan Verano ’18 (CLAS), a UConn economics major and Asian American studies minor, on his mission in the healthcare field.
+An interview conducted by Jason O. Chang, director of Asian and Asian American Studies, with Ryan Verano ’18 (CLAS), a UConn economics major and Asian American studies minor, on his mission in the healthcare field.

 Read the interview here.